openatx/uiautomator2/README.md

   - `child_by_description` is to find children whose grandchildren have the specified description, other parameters being similar to `child_by_text`.

-  - `child_by_instance` is to find children with has a child UI element anywhere within its sub hierarchy that is at the instance specified.
+  - `child_by_instance` is to find children which have a child UI element anywhere within its sub-hierarchy that is at the instance specified.
 It is performed on visible views **without scrolling**.

   See below links for detailed information: